 - Responding to change over following a plan

-Under agile project management, teams work to achieve objectives and key results (OKRs ) within short time frames and prioritize the product backlog to focus on maximizing value.
-At the end of each iteration, the goal is to deliver a potentially shippable product increment; people use it and give the team feedback on the product.
+Under agile project management, teams work to achieve objectives and key results (OKRs) within short time frames and prioritize the product backlog to focus on maximizing value.
+At the end of each iteration, the goal is to deliver a potentially shippable product increment; people use it and give the team feedback on the product often in real-time.

 Agile Project Planning vs Traditional Project Planning

 Agile project planning is a modern approach to projects.
-It divides the software development process into short sprints that are iterated and incremented until a project is completed.
+Agile approaches divide the software development process into short sprints that are iterated and incremented until a project is completed.
 To succeed, agile planning requires effective collaboration, constant feedback, and flexibility to change.

 Traditional project planning is rigid and detailed and clearly defines objectives and fixed requirements.
 Traditional planning may be more applicable to projects that cannot afford to be changed in the middle of the process such as the construction of buildings or bridges.

 Many project managers have started to prefer agile planning over traditional methods as it allows more flexibility, increases transparency, and takes in customer feedback.
-Through its modern approach to project management companies can plan products that are tailored to customer needs within shorter deadlines.
+Through its modern project management methodology companies can plan products that are tailored to customer needs within shorter deadlines.
 Using Agile concepts such as kanban boards and burndown charts, coupled with traditional project management tools such as gantt charts and metrics, modern project managers can help speed products to market.

 Why is Agile Planning Important?